 The Continuous option gives you unlimited travel within a specific period (15 days – 3 months).
 This is a good choice if you’re constantly moving from city to city.
 Plus, this option gives you the flexibility to take small trips without worrying about “wasting” a travel day like you might if you were using a Flexipass.

-A Select Pass allows you to travel throughout any four neighboring countries (see diagram).
-This pass is cheaper than the Global Pass since you have less flexibility, but it’s still a good option for a lot of people.
+A Select Pass allows you to travel throughout any three or four neighboring countries (see diagram).
+This pass is cheaper than the Global Pass since you have less flexibility but it’s still a good option for a lot of people.

 The Regional Pass lets you select any two bordering countries.